wayne-incorporated/os-distribution-system/Indonesian Contribution Competition.md

 4th Oct.
 2019 - Explanation seminar in JKT
 (https://www.wayne-inc.com/post/new-os-solution-for-pc-open-source-competition-seminar)
 4th Oct.
 2019 - Start competition
-22nd Oct.
+22nd Nov.
 2019 - Close competition
-23-24th Oct.
+23-24th Nov.
 2019 - Announce Ranker
-25-30th Oct.
+25-30th Nov.
 2019 - Prize will be offered to ranker (Prize day in Jakarta)

 ## Rules

 Only the maintainer of project can judge ranking
 Contributors cannot complain for judgment result to maintainer
-Prize will be offered off-line (no remittance)
+Prize will be offered in off-line (no remittance)
-Top 5 ranker must attend Prize day, for getting prize
+Top 5 rankers must attend on Prize day, for getting prize